Eastbourne and Days Bay

 A suburb of pretty coastal coves, the Eastern Bays area of Wellington is a popular destination for walkers, swimmers, nature lovers and - because of Wellington's naturally windy harbour - water sports enthusiasts.
 Its proximity to the Wellington downtown area, makes it easily accessible for short day trips or longer.

-You can either hop on the ferry between Queens Wharf and Days Bay (approx. 20 minutes one way), or enjoy a leisurely half hour drive around the north of the harbour - just south of urban Lower Hutt - taking in the idyllic seaside resorts of Petone and Seaview.
+You can either hop on the ferry between Queens Wharf and Days Bay (approximately 20 minutes one way), or enjoy a leisurely half hour drive around the north of the harbour - just south of urban Lower Hutt - taking in the idyllic seaside resorts of Petone and Seaview.
 Alternatively, non-drivers can sit back and let the Valley Flyer bus take the weight.

 Along the way, Point Howard and Sorrento Bay are great places to take pictures of the harbour, with lots of yachts moored here.
 In Lowry Bay and York Bay, you'll be able to paddle along the pretty stretches of shale beach, as well as pop into the scenic Francis Bell Reserve.